 You are consciously aware of only a small part of who you think you are.
 Five percent of your mind is the conscious part, while ninety-five percent belongs to the unconscious.

-Imagine being the head of an organization consisting of twenty people, including yourself.
+Imagine being the head of an organization of twenty people.
 This makes you 5% of the group.
 The other 95% are your nineteen employees.
-You cannot communicate with your nineteen employees.
+Imagine not being able to communicate with your nineteen employees.
 Instead, your employees act under their own direction.
 You are unaware of the direction they’re taking.
 In such a scenario, what is the likelihood of their acting according to your will?

-Whether you know it or not, you are driven almost entirely by your ego, which is seated in your subconscious.
-If your ego is healthy, so will be your awareness of and perception of yourself and your environment.
-If your ego is unhealthy, you will be anxious and fearful.
+Whether you know it or not, your subconscious drives you almost entirely.
+If your subconscious is healthy, so will your awareness of and perception of yourself.
+If it is unhealthy, you will be anxious and fearful.
 Such deep feelings manifest themselves outwardly in a myriad of destructive behaviors.

 Why is the subconscious so dominant in our lives?

 We are like blindfolded ants trying to direct a horse.
-What good can come from such limited power?
+Why is there such a restriction on our conscious mind?

 Your subconscious prevents you from changing too quickly, making you less “tossed to and fro.”
 Your subconscious controls so much of your mind and body that if you had to control all of it consciously, you would not live longer than a few minutes.
 By design, your conscious mind is weaker than your subconscious mind.